pclinger/SonyCameraRemote/README.md

 # Requirements

-__LWP::UserAgent__

-For connecting to the camera and sending requests
+__Perl Modules__

+LWP::UserAgent

+Time::HiRes

 __Smart Remote Control__

 Install the latest version of the Sony "Smart Remote Control" app on your camera.
+You might need to update your camera's firmware first.

+# Getting Started

-Open the application on your camera, after which your camera will create a wifi network.
-Connect your computer to that wifi network, after which you can use this library to issue commands to the camera.
+Open the Smart Remote Control application on your camera, after which your camera will create a wifi network.
+Connect your computer to the camera's wifi network, after which you can use this library to issue commands to the camera.

 # Functions

-The functions are fairly well documented in SonyCameraRemote.pm and SonyCameraRemote/Request.pm
+The functions are fairly well documented in SonyCameraRemote.pm and SonyCameraRemote/Request.pm, and there are some examples in the "examples" folder.

 # License